owlbarn/tutorial/book/regression/README.md

 # Regression

 Regression is an important topic in statistical modelling and machine learning.
-It's about modelling problems that includes one or more variables (also called "features" or "predictors") and making predictions of another variable ("output variable") based on previous data of predictors.
+It's about modelling problems which include one or more variables (also called "features" or "predictors") and making predictions of another variable ("output variable") based on previous data of predictors.

 Regression analysis includes a wide range of models, from linear regression to isotonic regression, each with different theory background and application fields.
-Introducing all these models are beyond this book.
+Explaining all these models are beyond the scope of this book.
 In this chapter, we focus on several common form of regressions, mainly linear regression and logistic regression.
 We introduce their basic ideas, how they are supported in Owl, and how to use them to solve problems.

 ## Linear Regression